BestTimesToVisit.com Logo

 safety

-Dresden is generally a very safe city, but like anywhere, be aware of your surroundings, especially in crowded tourist spots like the Frauenkirche or the Zwinger.
-Keep an eye on your belongings to avoid pickpocketing, particularly on busy trams or in popular squares.
+Dresden is generally a very safe city, but like anywhere, be aware of your surroundings, especially in crowded tourist areas like the Frauenkirche or the Brühl's Terrace.
+Keep an eye on your belongings to avoid petty theft, and you'll have no issues enjoying your trip.

 NEWVANGA Universal USB-C Travel Adapter (All-in-One)